 ● Clean the Spark Arrestor:

-The spark arrestor can get clogged from dirt too.
+The spark arrestor can get clogged by dirt, too.
 So take the part out and clean it properly.
-To clean it you must unscrew it and take the cover out and then bring out the arrestor which is right behind the cover.
+To clean it, you must unscrew it, remove the cover, and then bring out the arrestor, which is right behind it.
+Now, gently tap on the arrestor and clean out the jammed deposits.

-While putting it back make sure it is in the right order.
-Then put the cover where it was and seal the part off by screwing it back.
+You can try to clean it profoundly, but tapping and scrubbing do the work.
+When you wash it, put it back the way it was.
+While putting it back, make sure it is in the correct order.
+Then put the cover where it was and seal the part off by screwing it around.

 ● Dismantle the Chain of your Electric Chainsaw:

-Now you should start removing the chain of your electric chainsaw.
+Now, you should start removing the chain of your electric chainsaw.
 The chain holds the blades in it.
-So if you remove the chain, you remove the blades.
+So, if you remove the chain, you remove the blades.

-When you are done removing the chain, keep it in a dry place.
+When you are done removing the chain, please keep it in a dry place.
 Before putting them in a dry place, remember to clean and spray them with protective oil.

 ● Store in a Dry Place: